Capitola Wedding Venue

 Every room at Shadowbrook has its own individual charms.
 The Fireside Room dates back to 1947, and the original stone fireplace, redwood walls, and Craftsman-style lighting fixtures preserve its rustic feel.
 A lovely choice for an intimate event is the Redwood Room, featuring redwood beams and wainscoting, and a sun-drenched brick patio next to the chef’s herb garden.
 The Owner’s Private Reserve Room will make you feel like you have the restaurant all to yourself, as a fire blazes in the river rock fireplace.
 Larger groups who still want a sense of privacy will appreciate the Wine Cellar Room, a redwood and brick room with a brick fireplace and a collection of fine wines on display.
 Last, but certainly not least, is the Greenhouse Room, which delights the senses with an abundance of plants and light.
 Windows along the entire length of the room afford a view of the creek, and open to let in fresh coastal breezes.

-CEREMONY CAPACITY: The Creekside Patio and the Rock Room Lounge each accommodate up to 100 guests.
+CEREMONY CAPACITY: The Redwood Room patio accommodates up to 26 guests.
+The Creekside Patio and the Rock Room each accommodate up to 100 guests.

 EVENT/RECEPTION & MEETING CAPACITY: For large events, wedding receptions or personal preference, you may reserve the entire restaurant (which accommodates up to 225 seated guests) when it is not open to the public.
 For rehearsal dinners and smaller social or business functions, you may reserve private areas or rooms within the restaurant.
 The Greenhouse Room holds 60 guests, the Wine Cellar Room 46, the Redwood Room 26, and the Owner’s Private Reserve Room 18.

-For weddings and larger events, there is a facility fee of $2,500 for exclusive use and $500–1,250 for semiprivate use.
-For smaller social or business events during regular operating hours, private room rental fees range $100–200 depending upon the size of the room.
-The deposit required to book most events is equal to the food and beverage minimum or the facility fee/room rental fee, whichever is higher.
-Three-course meals start at $35/person.
+For weddings and larger events, there is a facility fee of $2,500 for exclusive use and $500–1,500 for semi-private use.
+For smaller social or business events during regular operating hours, private room rental fees range $100–400 depending upon the size of the room.
+The deposit required to book most events is equal to the food & beverage minimum or the facility fee/room rental fee, whichever is higher.
+Three-course meals start at $40/person.
 Alcohol, tax and service charges are additional.

 Special Events, Parties